 Buyer's Checklist and Guide (Spanish PDF) for detailed explanations of the steps to homeownership.

-STEP1: contact a lender familiar with the Neighborhood Stabilization Program (NSP).
+STEP 1: Contact a lender familiar with City of Phoenix Homebuying Programs.
 Apply for a home loan and obtain a pre-qualification letter.

 STEP 2: Schedule a one-on-one credit assessment by contacting a